Skip to main content

 Another option to get an overview is to sort and filter by due date in the overviews: Dossier and Ratings.

-To do this, click on the arrow next to "Edit filter" and select "My open dossiers".
+To do this, click on the arrow next to "Quick filter" and select "My open dossiers".

-Alternatively, you can click directly on the column title "Maturity" in the corresponding view and get the dossiers/ratings that have been due the longest at the top.
+Alternatively, you can click directly on the column title "Due date" in the corresponding view and get the dossiers/ratings that have been due the longest at the top.

 Calculation of due dates